 Required Elements in a Battery Charge

 Assault and battery are often used together; however, they are two different crimes.
 The charge of assault means you’ve threatened to harm another, and this person was in imminent fear that you were going to cause them harm.
-Assault does not involve any form of contact with the other person, and the prosecution is going to have to prove you ‘intended’ to threaten the victim.
-The intended threat must have occurred through an intimidating action, threatening gestures, or threatening words.
+Assault does not involve any form of contact with the other person, and the prosecution must prove you ‘intended’ to threaten the victim.
+The intended threat must have occurred through intimidating actions, threatening gestures, or threatening words.
 The prosecution must also be able to prove you had the ability to carry out the threat which is why the victim had a reasonable fear.

 Battery is a crime of making physical contact with another against their will.
-The prosecution will have to prove you purposely struck or touched the victim in order to convict you of this charge.
+The prosecution must prove you purposely struck or touched the victim in order to convict you of this charge.
 It must also be proven the victim did not give you consent to make physical contact with them.
-Florida law contains several types of battery you could be charged for:
+Florida law contains several types of battery you could be charged with:

-- Simple assault is a charged as a second-degree misdemeanor.
-Convicted of this charge means you could be facing up to sixty days of jail time and fine not to exceed $500.
+- Simple assault is charged as a second-degree misdemeanor.
+If convicted of this charge means you could be facing up to sixty days of jail time and fine not to exceed $500.

 - Aggravated assault would be a third-degree felony.
 If convicted of this charge, you face up to five years in prison and fine not to exceed $5,000.